How to Work Out Pro Rata Salary

 Pro rata salary calculation example

-Using the above method, let’s work out an example.
+Using the above formula, here’s an example:

 How to work out pro rata salary for a pay rise